 Ava L.J.
 Kim

 Ava L.J.
 Kim is a PhD Candidate in English at the University of Pennsylvania.
-They earned a BA in Creative Writing at Macalester College where they also worked as a Mellon Mays Undergraduate Fellow and Frank Karel Fellow.
-Ava's dissertation, "How to Grieve, How to Be: Making Democracy in an Age of Transition" analyzes the discourse of “transition,” both to describe a person’s physical, psychic, and/or bodily movement from one gender to another and its deployment by nations to narrate political change through globally circulated terms like democratization and development.
+She earned a BA in Creative Writing at Macalester College where she also worked as a Mellon Mays Undergraduate Fellow and Frank Karel Fellow.
+Ava's dissertation, "Trans/Nation: Death, Democracy, and Transnormativity" analyzes the discourse of “transition,” both to describe a person’s physical, psychic, and/or bodily movement from one gender to another and its deployment by nations to narrate political change through globally circulated terms like democratization and development.
 Her current research interests include 20th and 21st century culture with a focus on trans aesthetics and anti-imperialism in literature, music, and film.